superbobry/consequence/README.md

 #### A note on *partial* reference

-Because we use a *partial* reference sequnce, aligned positions in the SAM or BAM file should be converted, to the corresponding genomic positions.
-In the simples case, this can be done with a map from positions in the *partial* reference to positions in the full reference.
+Because we use a *partial* reference sequence, aligned positions in the SAM or BAM file should be converted, to the corresponding genomic positions.
+In the simplest case, this can be done with a map from positions in the *partial* reference to positions in the full reference.
 Note, that a more space-optimal approach would be to use an interval tree.